-Computer vision is a field of artificial intelligence, and image annotation is one of the important tasks in computer vision.
+Computer vision is a field of artificial intelligence, and image annotation and one of the important tasks in computer vision.
 With computer vision, we look to emulate vision like a human’s in machines.
 To look at a scene and understand what it is.
 We learned this from our experiences, the machines are also taught in the same way.
-To do this we need training data, lots of it.
+To do this we need lots of training data.

 We create these training data with image annotations.
 One of the basic tasks of every computer vision task is image annotation.
-Image annotation plays a huge role in making facial recognition, autonomous vehicles and many other computer vision technologies possible.
+It plays a huge role in making facial recognition, autonomous vehicles, and many other computer vision technologies possible.

 Artificial Intelligence and Computer Vision are highly advanced fields.
 But to build training data, it doesn’t ask for the same skills to make a self-driving car.
 However, to build these training data the annotators should properly understand the project specifications and guidelines.
 Every company may have different requirements.

-Above is an example of an image annotation.
-This contains pieces of information like, what are the objects in the image and where exactly they are in the image.
-The annotation should provide a boundary that follows the object outline as accurate as possible.
+For instance, consider the given image.
+This contains pieces of information like what are the objects in the image and where exactly they are in the image.
+The annotation should provide a boundary that follows the object outline as accurately as possible.
 Here it is labeled cars but the labels and category may vary according to the project variations and demands.
-Like, Some may projects may even ask the annotator to categorize the labels as cars, vans, trucks and so on.
+Like, Some projects may even ask the annotator to categorize the labels as cars, vans, trucks, and so on.

 One of the simplest techniques in image annotation.
 Not desired when building a high precision CV model.

 It is one of the most accurate techniques of image annotation.
-Here the objects are annotated at its pixel levels.
-Creating training data with semantic technique is a more time-consuming process than with bounding boxes.
+Here the objects are annotated at their pixel levels.
+Creating training data with semantic techniques is a more time-consuming process than with bounding boxes.
 But one can build a much greater precise machine with these training data.